 Credit Quality.
 The deterioration of the U.S. housing market as well as the recent economic downturn have caused U.S. residential mortgage delinquency rates to remain at high levels for various types of mortgage loans, including subprime mortgage loans and option ARMs.
-During May 2010, the composite S&P/Case-Shiller

-20-city index, a broad measure of U.S. home prices, rose 4.6% from May 2009.
-While average home prices across the United States are back to the levels they were in the autumn of 2003, they remain approximately 29% below the peak levels of mid 2006.
-As of July 1, 2010, delinquency rates on subprime mortgage loans and option ARMs averaged 41.2% and 42.5%, respectively.
+During August 2009, the composite S&P/Case-Shiller 20-city index, a broad measure of U.S. home prices, fell 11.3% from August of the prior year.
+As of September 1, 2009, delinquency rates on subprime mortgage loans and option ARMs averaged 41.6% and 38.6%, respectively.
 Loss severities upon default increased steadily through the first half of 2009 due to, among other things, additional servicing costs, delays in loan foreclosure, continuing home price declines and lack of incentive for mortgage servicers to minimize costs.
-The second half of 2009 and the first half of 2010 exhibited some stabilization or improvement of these measures of credit quality.
-This stabilization and/or improvement may be temporary; although, as described above, write-downs of principal balances by servicers under HAMP may lead to continued stability or improvement.
+Recent months have seen some stabilization or improvement of these measures of credit quality, although as described above this stabilization and/or improvement may be temporary.
 Because many subprime mortgage loans and option ARMs are not eligible for refinancing, our RMBS backed by these types of loans may experience losses if these trends continue.
-While RMBS backed by subprime mortgages and option ARMs are experiencing the highest delinquency and loss rates, other types of loans backing the non-Agency RMBS in our portfolio continue to experience high delinquency rates.
+Although other types of loans backing the RMBS in our portfolio continue to experience high delinquency rates, many of these loans are benefiting from refinancing opportunities.

 Liquidity and Valuations.
-Since 2007, as a result of the overall conditions in the credit markets, including reductions in value of various types of RMBS and other factors, available leverage on RMBS assets has decreased significantly, which contributed to the significant rise in market yields on these types of assets, and continues to negatively affect the liquidity of RMBS.
-As the credit markets have improved, liquidity has improved as well, but by historical standards liquidity and available leverage are still relatively low.
+As a result of the recent conditions in the credit market, reductions in value of various types of RMBS and other factors, available leverage on RMBS assets has decreased significantly since 2007, which has negatively affected the liquidity of RMBS and has contributed to the significant rise in market yields on these types of assets.
+As described above, there has been significant government action aimed at increasing the liquidity of various types of RMBS.
+The PPIP has the potential to increase available leverage to finance the purchase of RMBS; however, this government program is still relatively new and it is difficult to predict the longer term effect of this program on the liquidity of the RMBS market.

-Over the past year, many investment banks have resumed making term financing available for non-Agency RMBS.
-The return of financing availability and the stabilization of borrowing costs have somewhat improved liquidity in the market for these securities, although such financing is currently available only in limited amounts and with respect to only certain types of those securities, so such improved liquidity is likely to be limited in the near term.
+In recent months, many investment banks have to a limited extent begun making term financing available for non-Agency RMBS.
+The return of leverage provides potential opportunities to improve liquidity in the market for these securities, although such financing is currently available only in limited amounts and with respect to only certain types of those securities, so such improved liquidity is likely to be limited in the near term.

-For the past few years, the illiquidity in the RMBS market as well as the deterioration in credit quality of non-Agency RMBS has led to greater price volatility, making it more difficult to accurately value these assets; however, these conditions are better today than in early 2009.
-In addition, validating third-party pricing, especially for our non-Agency RMBS, may be more subjective than in years past as fewer participants may be willing to provide this service to us.
+The recent illiquidity in the RMBS market as well as the deterioration in credit quality of non-Agency RMBS has led to greater price volatility, making it more difficult to accurately value these assets; however, these conditions are better today than in the first quarter of 2009.
+Furthermore, validating third-party pricing, especially for our non-Agency RMBS, may be more subjective as fewer participants may be willing to provide this service to us.

 Financing Costs.
 Our reverse repo borrowings are primarily collateralized by Agency RMBS.
 The interest rates on our reverse repos are typically tied to one-month LIBOR.
-For the three month period ended June 30, 2010, one-month LIBOR averaged 0.31% compared to 0.37% for the three month period ended June 30, 2009.
-While this reduction in one-month LIBOR has led to a reduction in our reverse repo borrowing costs, the average yields of our Agency RMBS and other assets have also declined.
+As of September 30, 2009, one-month LIBOR was 0.25% compared to 3.93% as of September 30, 2008.
+This reduction in one-month LIBOR has led to a reduction in our reverse repo borrowing costs; this reduction has been offset, however, by reductions in the yields of our Agency RMBS.